PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components-awake-event.rst

         }
     }

-In section `A base class for your components <./user-components-super-class.html>`_), we explain how you can use a common super-class for all the components.
+In the section `A base class for your components <./user-components-super-class.html>`_), we explain how you can use a common super-class for all the components.
 It simplifies the listening of Phaser_ events, and it also includes the **components-awake** event.
 So you can rewrite the previous **PushOnClick** component in this way:

 .. code::